elibenporat/learn-to-code-rust-baseball/articles/07 - Working With Lists.md

 ];
 ```

 You'll notice that we can break it into as many or few lines as we want.
 We can also leave a trailing comma after our last item.

-We can also go ahead and delete all of the following lines, we don't need them anymore:
+Delete all of the following lines, we don't need them anymore:

 ```rust
 let mut response = isahc::get("http://statsapi.mlb.com/api/v1/people/?personIds=545361,458015,614177").unwrap();